-Northern California’s Napa Valley wine country is one sensual delight after another.
+Napa Valley experiences are sublime.
 Some wine is spicy and voluptuous.
 Some is a tease of sweet followed by an intense buzz.
 Others are bold and brazen.
 All wines, we believe, are sexy.
-Stroll through vineyards, talk with a winemaker, or sip award-winning wines with lush views of the valley.
-Napa Valley experiences are sublime.
+Stroll through award-winning vineyards, talk with a winemaker, or sip fine wines with lush views of the valley.
+Northern California’s Napa Valley is one sensual delight after another.

 Share this Graphic On Your Site

 Charles Krug started Napa’s first commercial winery in 1861, one year after he married General Vallejo’s granddaughter.
-(Krug arrived from Prussia in 1851, became a citizen, and he apprenticed himself to Sonoma’s finest winemaker.)
+Krug had arrived from Prussia in 1851, became a citizen, and he apprenticed himself to Sonoma’s finest winemaker.
 His wife’s dowry included 540 acres just north of St. Helena.
 Krug carefully selected rootstocks and vineyard sites, sharing his knowledge with others in the young wine industry.

-(One enterprising young man wandered into a Napa Valley saloon in what would later become Calistoga.
+One enterprising young man wandered into a Napa Valley saloon in what would become Calistoga.
 Drunk on hot springs and strong spirits, he said to the barkeep, “I’m going to make this place the Calistoga of Sarafornia.”
 And that’s how Calistoga got its unusual name.
 Spiritualists soon arrived from San Francisco.
-Today, this is a sweet town with country-elegant cuisine.)
+Today, this is a sweet town with country-elegant cuisine.

 Old Zinfandel vines, a mainstay of California winemaking in the 19th century, create wine with a heady taste and a punch.
-(Sometimes it’s used to fortify other wines.)
+Sometimes it’s used to fortify other wines.
 Walk through Zinfandel vineyards.
-The bases are gnarled and beautiful.
+The aged bases are gnarled and beautiful.
 They are survivors.